Early Christianity Articles

 Christians in the early church thought circumcision was limited to Judaism and not binding on Gentiles.
 They kept the Jewish sacraments of baptism when welcoming new converts, and the bread and wine of Passover when observing communion in the Last Supper.

 As early as Paul's time it was customary for Christians to worship on Sunday in commemoration of the Lord's resurrection.
-This weekly association of 'the Lord's day' led moving the annual celebration of Easter from the date of the Jewish Passover on the fourteenth day of Nisan to the Sunday following it.
+This weekly association of 'the Lord's day' led to moving the annual celebration of Easter from the date of the Jewish Passover on the fourteenth day of Nisan to the Sunday following it.

 It was not long that Christians adopted other Jewish observances, such as Pentecost.
 By the fourth century, the church calendar included Ascension Day and the nativity of Christ (Christmas)--celebrated on December 25 in the western empire and on January 6 in the east.